 Photo Credit: Meeting of Minds UK

 Wangũ Wa Makeri was born around 1856 in Gitie village, Kangema division, Murang'a.
 She was the daughter of Gatuika Macharia and Wakeru of Ndorobo descent from the Ethaga clan.
-Due to the lack of formal education, she worked as a labourer at her parents' farm.
+Due to the lack of formal education, she worked as a labourer at her parent's farm.

-It was there that she met her husband, Makeri wa Mbogo, with whom they raised six children in Koimbi village in Muran'ga.
+There, she met her husband, Makeri wa Mbogo, with whom they raised six children in Koimbi village in Muran'ga.

 Her downfall came when she joined men in a dance called kibata naked, which was reserved for men and not even moving near the male dancers was allowed.
-It is alleged that when Wangu saw Karuri wa Gakuri dancing, she stood up flung herself on the dance floor and began to dance vigorously exposing her breasts and thighs.
-Her dishonourable dance soon became a subject of discussion among the people she ruled and in June 1909, Wangu was forced to resign.
+It is alleged that when Wangu saw Karuri wa Gakuri dancing, she stood up, flung herself on the dance floor and began to dance vigorously, exposing her breasts and thighs.
+Her dishonourable dance soon became a subject of discussion among the people she ruled, and in June 1909, Wangu was forced to resign.

-Even though many view her as a ruthless leader, Wangu is celebrated for fighting for and earning her respect in a male-dominated society and proving that women too can be leaders.
+Even though many view her as a ruthless leader, Wangu is celebrated for fighting for and earning her respect in a male-dominated society and proving that women can be leaders.

 Akyeampong, Emmanuel Kwaku; Gates, Jr., Henry Louis (2012).
 Dictionary of African Biography.
 New York: Oxford University Press.

 Wangu wa Makeri Makers Kenya's History by Mary W Wanyoike

 Join the Lughayangu Community!